Sokoto South

 Sokoto South is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters is in Sarkin Zamfara.

 It has an area of 41 km^{2} and a population of 194,914 at the 2006 census.

 Climate/Geography

-The Sokoto South LGA has an average temperature of 33 degrees Celsius and a total area of 41 km squared.
+The Sokoto South LGA has an average temperature of 33 degrees Celsius or 91.4 degrees Fahrenheit and a total area of 41 km squared (16 square miles).
 The Sudan Savannah includes the LGA, which experiences two distinct seasons: the dry and the wet.
-The average wind speed in the LGA is 11 km/h.
+The average wind speed in the LGA is 11 km/h or 6.8 mph.

 The postal code of the area is 840.